What Is Authoritative Parenting and How Does It Affect Children?

 How does authoritative parenting work?

 Authoritative parenting is a balanced approach where parents set clear rules and expectations while being responsive to their child’s needs.
-They provide warmth, understanding, and open communication, fostering a supportive environment for the child’s development.
+They provide warmth, understanding, and open communication, cultivating a supportive environment for the child’s development.

 -